 Specialists usually recommend a firm mattress.
-However, this is to for prevention for those who are flexible, relaxed and have few symptoms.
+However, this is generally true for prevention.
+The best candidates are those who are flexible, relaxed and have few symptoms.
 If you already have pain, a softer bed may help to cushion and absorb the stiffness that your body currently has.

-Although a firm mattress is ideal, changing to one may or may not be suitable at the time.
-If your discomfort is already affecting you, a mattress change may be required.
-If it is not convenient or affordable, there are other solutions listed below.
+Although a firm mattress is ideal, changing to one now may or may not be practical.
+If it’s not convenient or affordable right now, the following may help.